 "If it isn't Potter's girlfriend," he croons, saddling up beside her at the table.
 "Did you write him any more poems?"

 His friends snicker.

 "Shut it," she says quietly, her voice barely above a whisper.

 She gets up and runs out of the library.
-His friends taunt her as she runs, her long red hair streaming behind her like a banner.
-He sits at the table and watches her go, frowning.
+His friends taunt her as she goes, her long red hair streaming behind her like a banner.
+Frowning, he sits at the table and watches her leave.

 "C'mon, little Weasley," he says, his voice less snide than usual.
 "Come quietly, and I'll go easy on you."

-Her tone incites his ire, and he glares at her, tightening his grip on his wand but refuses to point it at her, yet.
+Her tone incites his ire, and he glares at her, tightening his grip on his wand.
+But he refuses to point it at her, yet.

 It really is.

-She's huddled in the corner with her family, and his eyes cannot help but rest on her face.
+She's huddled in the corner with her family and his eyes cannot help but rest on her face.
 It's dirty and pink, just like when he had first met her.
 There is no warmth in her eyes, no smile on her lips.
-She has become beautiful in her loss, in her tragedy; the silent tears stream down her grime-strained face, yet she does not give into her emotions and break down.
+She has become beautiful in her loss; the silent tears stream down her grime-strained face, yet she does not give into her emotions and break down.